lucgr/RepoScope/README.md

    - The task name is automatically extracted from the branch name
    - Select the repositories to include in the workspace
    - Click "Create Virtual Workspace"
-   - Once processing is complete, a ZIP file containing the virtual workspace will be automatically downloaded by your browser.
-Extract this ZIP to get your workspace.
+   - Once processing is complete, a command is generated that can be copied into a terminal to download.

 2. **Using the Workspace**:
-   - After extracting the ZIP, navigate to the workspace directory in your IDE of choice
+   - After running the generated command, navigate to the workspace directory in your IDE of choice
    - Create a `.env` file in this directory with the content `GITLAB_TOKEN=<your_personal_access_token>`.
 The scripts will use this token for GitLab API operations.
    - Use the provided multi-repo scripts to manage operations across all repositories: